 Should you protect your phone from your partner?

 Forget being worried about having your heart broken; it seems there are more important things at stake in your relationship.
 Did you know that 15% of people surveyed have had their phone broken by their partner – and if you’re aged between 18 and 34, this rises to 30%.
 Phew!
 A heated argument or a genuine accident?
-Don’t panic, with Three Rescue Damage Cover on your side, it doesn’t have to be a relationship-ender.
+Don’t panic, with Three Rescue insurance on your side, it doesn’t have to be a relationship-ender.
 If you bought a phone with insurance from us between 7 August 20176 and 6 March 2020, you’ll have Three Rescue which protects you against malicious damage, as well as accidental damage.
 You’ll be back up and running with a brand-new phone asap.

 Other relationships: who comes out top?

 It may not just be your partner who’s bottom of the pecking order when it comes to our love of mobile phones.
 When surveyed, people would prefer to spend a weekend without seeing their friends than a weekend without their mobile phone.
 And 50% of people find the thought of losing or breaking their mobile phone the most upsetting scenario in a given list; while just 42% think that family and friends forgetting their birthday is more gutting.

 If you feel like phone addiction is something you should be wary of, there are (ironically) productivity apps that can help you monitor how much time you’re spending online.
 Mobile phone addiction and internet addiction stats are not to be sniffed at; in fact, recent surveys have shown that the average user spends 25 hours a week online and that us Brits check our phones almost once every 6 ½ minutes!
 Help is at hand – here are some of the productivity apps on offer:

 Mute (free on iOS / Android)